rborges89/react-slots-tools/README.md

   return (
     <Card>
-      <h1 slot="image">// plugging your customization into the exposed slot
+      <h1 slot="image"> //plugging your customization into the exposed slot
         <img src="forrest-gump-movie-image.png"/>
       </h1>
       <section>
-        <p slot="title"> {movie.name} </p> // plugging your customization into the exposed slot
+        <p slot="title"> {movie.name} </p> //plugging your customization into the exposed slot
         <p parent-slot="description">{movie.synopsis}</p> // plugging your customization into the exposed slot
       </section>
-      <span parent-slot="actions"> // plugging your customization into the exposed slot
+      <span parent-slot="actions"> //plugging your customization into the exposed slot
         <button> BUY </button>
       </span>
     </Card>